 To achieve optimum metrology performance when the auto-reset function is turned on, a dwell is recommended before making a programmed move that follows any reorientation of the probe.

-When using a stylus of up to 150 mm long, a 0.2 second dwell is necessary.
+When using a recommended carbon fibre stylus of up to 150 mm in length, a 0.2 second dwell is necessary.
 In most applications the machine response time will adequately provide this.